-Rental options continue to diversify, from rent-from-owner apps such as RVshare.com to websites such as Harvest Hosts, Hipcamp and Boondockers Welcome that match campers with private sites like wineries and ranches.
-There are also specialists like Seattle rental startup Cabana, which offers Ford Transit High Roof camper vans with queen-width beds, indoor and outdoor showers, toilets and a AAA member discount.
+Rental options continue to diversify, from rent-from-owner apps to websites such as Harvest Hosts, Hipcamp and Boondockers.
+Welcome that match campers with private sites like wineries and ranches.
+There are also specialists like Seattle rental startup Cabana, which offers Ford Transit High Roof camper vans with queen-width beds, indoor and outdoor showers, and toilets.

 At Cape Blanco State Park, newlyweds Layne and Laura Geck occupied a site with an electrical hookup, but proudly noted that they rarely need plug-ins for the solar-powered teardrop trailer they were towing on a six-month honeymoon across the West.